 Helping patients to regain their strength and recover function is an important part of stroke rehabilitation.
 Movement and sensation on either side of the body may be affected, and patients may also have problems with breathing, swallowing, balance, vision and communication.
 Helping patients to adapt to the impact of their health problems following stroke and to manage their own condition are all vital aspects of the work.

-Stroke medicine is a sub-specialist branch of medicine in its own right and has only been recognised as such since 2007.
 The nature of the work can vary, as stroke medicine is a sub-specialty of the following areas of medicine:

 - geriatric medicine

 For example, a neurologist with sub-specialty training in stroke medicine may contribute to the provision of an acute stroke service and TIA clinic.
 Within geriatric medicine, the stroke physician may focus on a rehabilitation stroke unit, though there is considerable overlap

 All doctors working in this specialty develop treatment and management plans for patients living with stroke illness.
 This includes rehabilitation, health promotion, secondary prevention and long-term support.

 Stroke medicine benefits from an exciting range of new techniques and treatments that have greatly improved recovery rates.

 - thrombolysis – injecting a medication that dissolves blood clots with the aim of restoring blood flow to the brain

 - using a catheter (thin flexible tube) that is inserted though an artery in the groin to remove clot, insert a stent and/ or deliver medication to the area of the brain where the stoke is occurring

 - administration of drugs to lower pressure in the brain, lower blood pressure and prevent seizures